ihatemyisp/klipper/docs/Config_Reference.md

 #   parameter must be provided when using menu.
 The presence of an
 #   'analog_range_click_pin' config parameter turns this parameter
 #   from digital to analog.
+#   For Replicator 2/2X:
+#   A comma separated list of pins connected to the 'enter' button or
+#   encoder 'click'.
+This parameter must be provided when using menu.
+#   The presence of an 'analog_range_click_pin' config parameter turns
+#   this parameter from digital to analog.
 #back_pin:
 #   The pin connected to 'back' button.
 This parameter is optional,
 #   menu can be used without it.
 The presence of an
 #   'analog_range_back_pin' config parameter turns this parameter from
 #   digital to analog.
+#   For Replicator 2/2X:
+#   A comma separated list of pins connected to the 'back' button.
+This
+#   parameter is optional, menu can be used without it.
+The presence
+#   of an 'analog_range_back_pin' config parameter turns this
+#   parameter from digital to analog.
 #up_pin:
 #   The pin connected to 'up' button.
 This parameter must be provided
 #   when using menu without encoder.
 The presence of an
 #   'analog_range_up_pin' config parameter turns this parameter from
 #   digital to analog.
+#   For Replicator 2/2X:
+#   A comma separated list of pins connected to the 'up' button.
+This
+#   parameter must be provided when using menu without encoder.
+The
+#   presence of an 'analog_range_up_pin' config parameter turns this
+#   parameter from digital to analog.
 #down_pin:
 #   The pin connected to 'down' button.
 This parameter must be
 #   provided when using menu without encoder.
 The presence of an
 #   'analog_range_down_pin' config parameter turns this parameter from
 #   digital to analog.
+#   For Replicator 2/2X:
+#   A comma separated list of pins connected to the 'down' button.
+This
+#   parameter must be provided when using menu without encoder.
+The
+#   presence of an 'analog_range_down_pin' config parameter turns this
+#   parameter from digital to analog.
 #kill_pin:
 #   The pin connected to 'kill' button.
 This button will call
 #   emergency stop.
 The presence of an 'analog_range_kill_pin' config
 #   parameter turns this parameter from digital to analog.
+#   For Replicator 2/2X:
+#   A comma separated list of pins connected to 'kill' button.
+This button
+#   will call emergency stop.
+The presence of an 'analog_range_kill_pin'
+#   config parameter turns this parameter from digital to analog.
 #analog_pullup_resistor: 4700
 #   The resistance (in ohms) of the pullup attached to the analog
 #   button.
 The default is 4700 ohms.